jdart/Spex/README.md

 Spex expects certain files to exist in your templates directory.
 You can find some boilerplate code in the example-site directory.

-* layout (directory)
+* layouts (directory)
     + _base.php
     + one-column.php
     + ...
-* partial (directory)
+* partials (directory)
 * _init.php

-### layout/_base.php
+### layouts/_base.php

 This file is responsible for outputting the html, head, body, link (css) and script (js) tags.

 This file will have a variable `$layout_body` that has the output from the layout.

-### layout/one-column.php, layout/two-column.php, etc...
+### layouts/one-column.php, layouts/two-column.php, etc...

-Any file in the layout directory that is not _base.php is considered a layout.
-If your site has one column and two column layout you will want to create one-column.php and two-column.php in your layout directory.
+Any file in the layouts directory that is not _base.php is considered a layout.
+If your site has one column and two column layout you will want to create one-column.php and two-column.php in your layouts directory.

 This file will have a variable `$template_output` available that has the output from your template (aka page render).